Pay by bank app: Simple, fast and secure payments for UK businesses

 Digital wallets: Certain digital wallets may charge for fund deposits, currency conversions, and withdrawals.
 They may further charge a percentage on each transaction.

-Pay by bank: It usually has lower transaction fees because it skips the traditional card networks and handles payments directly between banks.
+Pay by bank app: It usually has lower transaction fees because it skips the traditional card networks and handles payments directly between banks.
 This is beneficial for both businesses and consumers, as firms can save big on transaction fees and pass on the benefits to their customers.

 Transaction speed